Beit Sahour: Etymology

 The name Beit Sahour has been translated variously as "House of the Magicians" by Palmer (1881), and more recently on Palestinian websites as "House of Vigilance" or literally as "House of the Night Watch".

 Modern Beit Sahour is also known as Beit Sahur an-Nasara ("Beit Sahur of the Christians").
 Another, former village near Jerusalem, known as Beit Sahur al-Atiqah ("ancient Beit Sahur") or Beit Sahour al-Wadi ("Beit Sahur of the Valley"), is fully distinct from the town of Beit Sahour in the Bethlehem Governorate.

 History

-Origins of the village
+Origins and early demographics

-According to local tradition, Beit Sahour was uninhabited until the 14th century when a number of Muslim and Christian families from Wadi Musa, Jordan settled in caves on the site of the modern village.
+According to local tradition, Beit Sahour was uninhabited until the 14th century when a number of Muslim and Christian families from Wadi Musa near Petra (today in Jordan) settled in caves on the site of the modern village.
 Another Christian family of Wadi Musa, from the remnants of the Ghassanids, arrived in the 17th century.
-Further immigration in the 18th century from Rashda in Upper Egypt, Shobak in Jordan and Al-Kukaliya in Syria cemented the Christian character of the village.
+Further immigration in the 18th century from Rashda in Upper Egypt, Shobak in Transjordan and Al-Kukaliya "in Syria" cemented the Christian character of the village.

+In spite of the influx of Christian families, they remained in the minority all until 1839, when Muslims from Palestine fought in the armies led by Ibrahim Pasha of Egypt in his war against the Turkish Sultan.
+Huge losses, due mainly to heat and dehydration rather than battle, meant that three quarters of the male Muslims of Beit Sahour perished, leaving the Christians in the majority.